 The vehicle hood is closed.
 The trunk lid, liftgate, or tailgate is closed and not locked (if it can be closed without locking).
 The spare tire, jack, tools, and other equipment are secured with the manufacturer-supplied fasteners.
 Doors are closed but not locked, and the rear door childproof locks (if present) are not set.
-All windows are closed, except for one window on each side of the vehicle remaining slightly open to allow for instrumentation cable routing.
+All side windows are fully open.
 The tilt steering wheel or column (if provided) is positioned to the middle of its adjustment range, and the telescoping wheel (if provided) is positioned fully forward.